pk80/GitandHub/README.md

     - output includes only the lines that are different between two files
     - There are a lot of other tools to compare files.
         - Ex: wdiff (highlights words changed instead of lines)
-        - Ex: meld, KDiff3, or vimdiff (graphical tools display diffs side by side using colors)
+        - Ex: meld, KDiff3, or vim diff (graphical tools display diffs side by side using colors)
    ```shell
    diff diffs/rearrange_1.py diffs/rearrange_2.py
    ```